El Pueblo de los Angeles

 Presentation

-In presenting our solution to the El Pueblo team, we synthesized our research into a functional, knowledgeable solution including a refined Digital Arts program, a list of potential artist and vendor collaborators, and branding and social media marketing plans.
+In our presentation to the El Pueblo team, we shared a comprehensive solution featuring a refined Digital Arts program, a list of potential artist and vendor partners, and branding and social media strategies.

 Reflection